-Chubb is the world’s largest publicly traded property and casualty insurer, based on market capitalisation of US$61.6 billion as of September 30, 2018.
-The company has operations in 54 countries and territories, and offers commercial and personal P/C insurance, in addition to personal accident and supplemental health insurance, reinsurance and life insurance.
+Chubb is the among the world’s largest publicly traded property and casualty insurers, based on market capitalization of about $87 billion as of 2022.
+The company has operations in more than 50 countries and territories, and offers commercial and personal P/C insurance, in addition to personal accident and supplemental health insurance, reinsurance and life insurance.
 Chubb is a leading commercial lines insurer in the US, and is the largest financial lines writer globally.
 It is also the largest personal lines provider globally and leads in this line in the US as well, though almost 40% of the company’s business is transacted outside the country.

-Chubb, which employs more than 31,000 people worldwide, holds over US$167 billion in assets and had US$36 billion of gross premiums written in 2017, according to the company’s website, and its insurance companies have financial strength ratings of AA from Standard & Poor’s and A++ from A.M.
-Best as of November 2018.
+Chubb employs more than 31,000 people worldwide.
+Its insurance companies have financial strength ratings of AA from Standard & Poor’s and A++ from A.M.
+Best, as of August 2021.
 Its parent company, Chubb Limited, is listed on the New York Stock Exchange and is also a component of the S&P 500 Index.